 Rite Aid has been working in recent years to eliminate chemicals of concern from its product assortment.
 In 2016, Rite Aid committed to eliminating eight chemicals of high concern from its private brand formulated products by 2020.
 These chemicals include:

-In 2018, Rite Aid will launch the following initiatives to strengthen and expand its chemical policy programs:
+Rite Aid has launched the following initiatives to strengthen and expand its chemical policy programs:

 Continuous Improvement Goals:

-To assist Rite Aid’s stakeholders in understanding the impact of the initiatives outlined above, Rite Aid will begin reporting progress on the following set of Key Performance Indicators in 2019:
+To assist Rite Aid’s stakeholders in understanding the impact of the objectives outlined above, Rite Aid will continue reporting progress on our chemical management initiatives, elimination commitment, and program expansion as part of our annual Corporate Social Responsibility (CSR) report.
+The report may be found on our website: www.riteaid.com.

 Rite Aid’s long-term goal is to extend its chemical policy to cover all of the products sold in its stores.
-This will be a multi-year effort, and Rite Aid is prioritizing which product categories Rite Aid will be expanding into next.
-Initially in 2019, Rite Aid will extend its chemical program to cover formulated products like over-the-counter medications, vitamins and supplements, as well as food and beverages.
-We will also review our operations to identify and act on emerging chemical issues that raise significant consumer concerns.
+This will be a multi-year effort, and we are prioritizing which product categories we will be expanding into next.
+Initially, Rite Aid will extend its chemical program to cover formulated products like over-the-counter medications, vitamins and supplements, as well as food and beverages.
+In 2020, we plan to extend our scope to cover food contact materials.
+We will continue to review our operations to identify and act on emerging chemical issues that raise significant consumer concerns.